Folkor1/CI_PP5_GoldenCoin/README.md

 - Navbar takes a fixed position at the top of the screen and is available across all pages of the app.
 - Search bar is taking center position within the navbar.
-- Logo is located on the left and contain home page link.
+- Logo is located on the left and contains home page link.
 - Links to filtered store items are located under the search bar.
 - Links include: All coins, Golden, Silver, Bronze.
-- My Account menu is on the right of navbar and contain coin management(for admin only), SignUp/Login and My Profile.
+- My Account menu is on the right of navbar and contains coin management (for admin only), SignUp/Login and My Profile.
 - Cart is also on the right of navbar.
 - Covered by user stories 1, 2, 4, 9, 15-18